 A few nuclear data libraries were utilized depending on the application and code system.
 First, the continuous energy neutron transport simulations performed in

 MCNP and SCALE utilized the ENDF/B-VII.1 library [1].
-ENDF is a comprehen- sive nuclear library which contains the data necessary for the transport calculation.
+ENDF is a comprehen- sive nuclear library that contains the data necessary for the transport calculation.
 ENDF/B-VII.1 was also used for response functions not available in IRDFF or where the IRDFF data was consistent with ENDF.
 The multi-group nuclear data transport calculations were performed with the 252 group SCALE library based on ENDF/B-

 VII.1.
 The 252 group structure is the largest fidelity multi-group SCALE library with samples distributed to utilize in Sampler.
 The activation foil reactions largely utilized the IRDFF v.1.05 library [51].